Hengyu/AnimalFarm/README.md

 An open sourced Android project constains a story book named "Twenty First Century Farm".

+The app can be downloaded from the [Google Play](https://play.google.com/store/apps/details?id=com.artlvr.animalfarm).

 ## Technical scopes

 The project has been built up using the following tools: